Published on Brock University (http://www.brocku.ca)

 B.A.H., 1993, English Literature (Queen's University)

-PROSPECTIVE MA STUDENTS
+TO PROSPECTIVE MA STUDENTS:

 We chafe at so-called neoconservative and neoliberal imperatives that confuse moral economy for public civility, a sophomoric bungle that demeans, underserves and undervalues the public spatial expression of citizenship.
 Yet we imply, through the use of those “neo” prefixes, that this new, hyper-liberalized publicity sucks on jammy, laissez-faire fingers poked in the brutal, social Darwinian pie of Victorian North America.
 This presumably is the same democratically glorious past for whose soul we sing still (after all, didn’t Frederick Law Olmsted build parks for all people?
 No, or maybe, or if he did it was for uneasy reasons).
 Were Victorians proto neocons and neolibs?
 I doubt it, but it's a good question that deserves answering.